UCSB-MEDS/customizing-quarto-websites/README.md

 ## Contributors

-These workshop materials are maintained and taught by [Samantha Csik](https://github.com/samanthacsik), Data Training Coordinator at the National Center for Ecological Analysis and Synthesis and Lecturer at the Bren School of Enviromental Science & Management.
+These workshop materials are maintained and taught by [Samantha Shanny-Csik](https://github.com/samanthacsik), Data Science Programs Manager and Lecturer at the Bren School of Enviromental Science & Management.